BFA Loan Options

 Students must maintain “in-school” status to continue receiving loans and the interest subsidy from the federal government.
 In school status requires a student to maintain a minimum of half-time enrollment or 6 credit-hours.

-The current interest rate for Federal Subsidized Stafford Loans borrowed between July 1, 2014, and June 30, 2015, is 4.66%.
-A new fixed interest rate for loans borrowed between July 1, 2015 and June 30, 2016 will be finalized by July 1, 2015.
+The current interest rate for Federal Subsidized Stafford Loans borrowed between July 1, 2015, and June 30, 2016, is 4.29%.
 The current loan fee is 1.073% deducted from the principal at the time of disbursement.
 Loan fees are subject to change.

 Federal Direct Unsubsidized Stafford Loans